-1 Leasing status Discussions with tenants letting office premises in the income producing portfolio have had a minor impact only Discussions with potential tenants in the projects under construction are progressing at a slower pace as opposed to the pre-COVID times Discussions with signed tenants in our only retail project (Nivy Station project) are focused on timing of project delivery, tenants preferring later project opening (autumn 2021) Income from retail segment in the income-producing portfolio represents less than 5% of the income 2 Development and construction Permitting and design works continue on all projects pipeline.
-Timing of construction and delivery of such pipeline projects is under review The restrictions on construction sites have postponed the delivery of some of the projects Varso Tower has been postponed to 1Q 2022 from pre-COVID estimate of 4Q 2021 Nivy Station has been postponed to 3Q 2021 from pre-COVID plan of 4Q 2020 Practical completion on Bloom has been postponed by 2 months to 2Q 2021 3 Liquidity and Financing The company's cash level stood at €190 mil.
-EUR at the end of June 2020 with no significant debt maturities for the remainder of 2020 except one that was repaid in the amount of €35 million in August All projects under construction except one have secured bank financing Existing development loan drawdown continues without major issues.
-Increased scale of reporting €40m of bond repaid in March 2020 using own funds (bonds predominantly held by HNW private investors) and in September 2020 issued €15m unsecured tranche in Slovakia 4 Transactions • Completed divestment of 20 Farringdon Street to a private investor, transaction marked as first on London market post Covid lockdown 5 Operations Preventive measures have been implemented to protect the workforce in the office as well as on the construction sites Symbiosy and Origameo launched new product lines to help clients with "back-to-office" transitions, including indoor positioning, occupancy monitoring, real-time headcount to ensure limited density in offices, and more
+1 Leasing status

+- Discussions with tenants letting office premises in the income producing portfolio have had a minor impact only - Discussions with potential tenants in the projects under construction are progressing at a slower pace as opposed to the pre-COVID19 times - Discussions with signed tenants in our only retail project (Nivy Station project) are focused on timing of project delivery, tenants preferring later project opening (autumn 2021) - Income from retail segment in the income-producing portfolio represents less than 5% of the income

+- Development and construction - Permitting and design works continue on all projects pipeline.
+Timing of construction and delivery of such pipeline projects is under review - The restrictions on construction sites have postponed the delivery of some of the projects - o Varso Tower has been postponed to 1Q 2022 from pre-COVID19 estimate of 4Q 2021 - o Nivy Station has been postponed to 3Q 2021 from pre-COVID19 plan of 4Q 2020 - o Practical completion on Bloom has been postponed by 2 months to 2Q 2021

+3 Liquidity and Financing

+- The company's cash level stood at €190 mil.
+EUR at the end of June 2020 with no significant debt maturities for the remainder of 2020 except one that was repaid in the amount of €35 million in August - All projects under construction except one have secured bank financing - Existing development loan drawdown continues without major issues.
+Increased scale of reporting - €40m of bond repaid in March 2020 using own funds (bonds predominantly held by HNW private investors) and in September 2020 issued €15m unsecured tranche in Slovakia

+4 Transactions

+• Completed divestment of 20 Farringdon Street to a private investor.
+The transaction is one of the first in London during the COVID lockdown.

+5 Operations

+- Preventive measures have been implemented to protect the workforce in the office as well as on the construction sites - Symbiosy and Origameo launched new product lines to help clients with "back-to-office" transitions, including indoor positioning, occupancy monitoring, real-time headcount to ensure limited density in offices, and more.